PalackyUniversity/alfa/README.md

 - `main-part3.py` - Python script for analysis
 - `init.py` - constants + common block of codes

+## Performance

+Code is also optimized for speed.
+Critical parts of code are written in C and compiled with `gcc` compiler.
+On low budget PC it takes lower tens of seconds.
+The most of the time takes loading big unprocessed `las` files.

+Compared to existing [solutions](https://github.com/UPOL-Plant-phenotyping-research-group/UAV-crop-analyzer), this program is about **100x** faster even when using just single core of CPU.

 ## Install on Debian based Linux:

 ### Install Python3 and gcc